DavidRajchman/ROS2_modular_edge_offloading/bridge/docs/AI_reference.md

   * First 8 bits represent the group type ID
   * Second 8 bits represent the in-group ID
 * **ID Assignment:**
-  * Components may request static (pre-configured) IDs
+  * Components may request validation of static (pre-configured) IDs provided by the components.
   * DiscoveryService validates static IDs don't conflict with existing components
   * For components without static IDs, DiscoveryService assigns the next available ID in the appropriate group
   * A group will either have all manual IDs or all automatic IDs, never mixed

 ### 7.5 Component Connection Flow
-1. Component connects to DiscoveryService using its known fixed address
+1. Component connects to DiscoveryService using its known fixed address.
-2. Component sends registration with its type and optional static ID
+2. Component sends a registration request.
+The service first checks if the Offloading Manager has already registered and provided the global configuration.
+3. If the global configuration is not yet available (and the connecting component is not the OM), the service responds with a "wait" message.
+The component is expected to retry.
+If the configuration is present, the service proceeds.
-3. DiscoveryService validates/assigns ID and records component details
+4. DiscoveryService validates/assigns an ID and records the component's details.
-4. DiscoveryService responds with success/failure, configuration, and connection target
+5. DiscoveryService responds with a success message, which includes the global configuration and any necessary connection targets (e.g., the Bridge's address).
-5. Periodic keepalive messages maintain registration status
+6. Periodic keepalive messages between the component and the service maintain the registration status.

 ### 7.6 Bridge Assignment
 * Currently uses round-robin assignment for distributing VHCs across multiple Bridges